— ALGOMA ROTARY SCIENCE FAIR —

 — Rotary Club of Sault Ste.
 Marie Award of Excellence —

-The next Rotary Science Fair will be held at Algoma University's
+The most recent Rotary Science Fair was just held at Algoma University's

 George Leach Centre on April 4th to 6th.